 Dyslexia Specialist/Therapist, Orton-Gillingham Practitioner/Tutor, Learning Disabilities Specialist/Strategist

 Structured Literacy Intervention, Remediation & Prevention for Nonreaders & Struggling Readers

 "The positive impact Ruth has had on my daughter cannot be overstated.
 We tried for years to find support for her dyslexia but to no avail.
 With Ruth, we saw immediate improvements in my daughter's decoding and confidence."
 "Highly recommended."

-THE Literacy Instruction in Schools is the primary cause of the students' Academic Failure
+Literacy Instruction is the primary cause of the student's Academic Failure

-The primary cause of the students' academic failure is the way the reading teachers teach our children in our schools today and it starts from kindergarten where the children should learn the sounds of the English language correctly.
+The primary cause of the student's academic failure is the way the reading teachers teach our children in our schools today and it starts from kindergarten when the children should learn the sounds of the English language correctly.
 Their method of instruction is commonly referred to as the whole language approach.

 Whole language approach

 is teaching reading and spelling without breaking the English language down into its parts

 presumes that children will learn to read naturally through exposure to literature